Holiday Meal Prep Frequently Asked Questions

 Aside from making a gift personal for the receiver, always remember to include a little bit of yourself.
 Adding a personal flare can make a gift a memorable one.
 Not only will they love that you thought of them, but they’ll think of you when they use it ☺ Find novelties, new useful things you think they won’t have.
 The best gift is something that relaxes you and them.
 Don’t stress out over just the gifts, the holidays are more about the act of giving not, what’s being given.

-Q: After the party is over, cleaning up a big mess is overwhelming.
-Any advice on what to have on hand and methods to cut cleaning time down so that we can spend more time with our loved ones?
+Q: Any advice on what to have on hand and methods to cut cleaning time down so that we can spend more time with our loved ones?

 Most hosts make the mistake of taking on cleaning all by themselves.
 Everyone knows cleaning up after a large dinner party or holiday celebration is a huge undertaking, don’t be afraid to enlist for help and take guests up on offers to assist.
 Many hands make light work and more holiday cheer!
 Planning ahead is part of the process.
 Figure out a methodology that works for you.
 For example you can ask guests to bring the dirty dishes to the sink, or assign a dishwasher loader, dish dryer, etc. Plan on not leaving messes.
 If people are coming in and out of doors a lot, get in the habit of slipping off shoes.
 Be proactive in avoiding bringing the mess into the house.